next-page-tester/next-page-tester/README.md

 ## Notes

 - Data fetching methods' context `req` and `res` objects are mocked with [node-mocks-http][node-mocks-http]
-- Next page tester can be used with any testing framework/library (it's not tied to Jest or Testing library)
+- Next page tester is designed to be used with any testing framework/library but It's currently only tested with Jest and Testing Library.
+Feel free to open an issue if you had troubles with different setups
 - It might be necessary to install `@types/react-dom` and `@types/webpack` when using Typescript in `strict` mode due to [this bug][next-gh-strict-bug]

 ### Experimental `useDocument` option